Tap the text to show or hide reading controls.

 “Khk.”

-It was the second time he’d been through this after the Garden of Antiquity, but Yujin didn’t fluster.
-He deployed White Night and converted it to holy power.
+Yujin’s vision swam from the excessive mana drain.
+It was the second time he’d been through this since the Garden of Antiquity, but he didn’t fluster; he deployed White Night and converted the reserve to holy power.

-Before they could, the flesh of their fallen kin fastened on and caught the Orcs’ feet.
+But before they could, the flesh of their fallen kin reached up and caught the Orcs by the feet.

 “Kurk…”

-When the last Orc fell, [the Scraps] quickly set to work as well.
+When the last Orc fell, [the Scraps] set to work in short order as well.

 “Boss.
-We’ve picked out all the mana stones.”
+We’ve picked out all the mana stones.”“Good work.”

-Prying the mana stones out of a monster’s heart was considerable labor in its own right.
+The praise was no empty courtesy.
+Prying mana stones out of a monster’s heart was considerable labor in its own right.

-Exhausted as they were, [the Scraps] tallied up the total haul, unable to close their gaping mouths.
+Worn out as they were, [the Scraps] tallied the total earnings, unable to close their gaping mouths.

 “This is the real prize.”